fugu-chop/launch_school/ls171_assessment/questions_to_address.md

 4. Retrieve the application state-specific resources based on the session data, sending it to the client as a response.

 Session IDs or cookies are typically relatively short lived - if lost or expired, then the state specific data is lost, and a new cookie or session id must be passed from the server to the client.

+Another method that we could use to simulate state is query strings; the query strings provide more specific information as part of a request, and can be used by a server to generate a more specific response, based on the information passed through the query string.

 ### What is AJAX?
 Asynchronous Javascript and XML (AJAX) is a feature that allows browsers to issue requests and process responses without triggering a full page refresh.
 Without AJAX, every user action could potentially require a full page refresh, which is very expensive, resource-wise.
 When a user performs an action, an AJAX request is sent to the server, just like a regular request/response cycle.
 However, AJAX uses callbacks, which is logic that is passed to some function after a certain event has happened - the callback is usually triggered when the response is returned.
 In this way, the callback function is able to update only part of the page (instead of fully refreshing the page) on receiving the response from the server.